Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

 \subsection{Stagers}

-Note that Tables~\ref{mix1} and \ref{mix2} only demonstrate how to stage dialogs conforming to each dialog type.
-Here we address how to implement stagers with partial evaluation for dialogs which cannot be specified with a single dialog type (e.g., dialog b in Table~\ref{examples}) or a single expression in programming languages notation (e.g., dialog c in Table~\ref{examples}).

-One method of implementing (the complete, \mi) dialog e in Table~\ref{examples} is to enumerate all possible ways to complete the dialog (i.e., all thirteen separate totally ordered sets, one for each episode in the specification) as all possible control flows through the implementation.
+Note that the last row of Tables~\ref{tab:posets} and \ref{tab:others} only demonstrates how to stage dialogs conforming to each concept from programming languages presented here.
+In this section, we address how to implement stagers with partial evaluation for dialogs that cannot be specified with a single concept (e.g., dialog b in Table~\ref{tab:posets}) or with a non-compound expression in this notation (e.g., dialog c in Table~\ref{tab:posets}).
+One method of implementing a complete, \mi dialog is to enumerate all possible ways to complete the dialog as all possible control flows through the implementation.
+For instance, consider dialog e in Table~\ref{tab:posets}, which is a complete, \mi\ dialog.
+Enumerating all possible control flows through that dialog involves explicitly modeling all of the thirteen separate totally ordered sets, one for each episode in the specification.
 This approach quickly becomes unwieldy even for dialogs with only a few questions as we demonstrate by capturing the number of episodes in an enumerated complete, \mi\ dialog specification as a function of the questions posed therein.
-Let $s(m)$ be the set of all partitions of a set of size $m$ into non-empty subsets (where $m$ is a positive integer), and $s(m, n)$ be the set of all partitions of a set of size $m$ into exactly $n$ non-empty subsets (where $n$ is a positive integer and $n \leqslant m$).
-The {\it Bell number} of a set of size $m$ is $B(m) = |s(m)|$.
-The {\it Stirling number} of a set of size $m$ is $S(m, n) = |s(m, n)|$.
-It follows that $B(m) = \sum_{n=1}^{m} S(m, n)$.
-Since an enumerated specification of a complete, \mi\ dialog contains episodes corresponding to all possible permutations of all possible partitions of the set of questions in the dialog, we define its size, $|\mathcal{D}_{cmi}|$, as total function, $\mathbb{N} \rightarrow \mathbb{N}$, equal to $\sum_{p=1}^{q}p!\times S(q,~p)$, which given $q$, the number of questions posed in a dialog, computes the total number of episodes therein.
+Since an enumerated specification of a complete, \mi\ dialog contains episodes corresponding to all possible permutations of all possible partitions of the set of questions in the dialog, we define its size, { $|\mathcal{D}_{cmi}|$}, as the total function, { $\mathbb{N} \rightarrow \mathbb{N}$}, equal to { $\sum_{p=1}^{q}p!\times S(q,~p)$}, which given $q$, the number of questions posed in a dialog, computes the total number of episodes therein.
 Therefore, the number of episodes in a complete, \mi\ dialog specification explodes combinatorially as the number of questions $q$ in the dialog increase.
-Thus, we seek to obviate the need to extensionally hardcode all possible episodes in the control flow, and thus improve the control complexity of dialog implementation, by using partial evaluation to intensionally support such flexibility.
+For this reason, we seek to obviate the need to extensionally hardcode all possible episodes in the control flow of the implementation and, thus, improve the control complexity of dialog implementation, by using partial evaluation to intensionally support those episodes.